FRSH

 Is Freshworks (FRSH) stock a buy right now?

-As detailed above, CEO Dennis Woodside made a $993,750 open-market purchase in March at $7.95 per share, backed by three consecutive earnings beats and an 85% gross margin profile.
-Needham maintained its Buy rating as of May 1, with a consensus analyst target implying 41% upside from current levels.
-Confidence is medium given an unresolved executive change and year-to-date price erosion.
+CEO Dennis Woodside made a $993,750 open-market purchase in March at $7.95 per share.
+Three consecutive earnings beats and an 85% gross margin support a higher valuation.
+Needham maintained its Buy rating as of May 1, with a consensus analyst target of $12.38 — 41% above the current price.
+Conviction is medium: an unresolved executive change and a 32% year-to-date decline leave unanswered questions.

 What did Freshworks CEO Dennis Woodside buy?